 How to Have Your Own Website - Quickly and Inexpensively

 The easiest and quickest way to have a website of your own is to take advantage of this offer:

 Once the site has been designed for you, you'll need to "host" it - that is make it available for visitors on the web.
-The cost for hosting at Alexander Technique Website Hosting is $75/year.
-You'll also need to register a domain name - about $10/year.
+The cost for hosting at Alexander Technique Website Hosting is $100/year which includes free Word Press updates and free back-up at a third-party location.
+You'll also need to register a domain name - about $15/year.
 If you would prefer to have your site hosted without having having your own domain name, with an internet adddress alexandertechnique.com/YOURNAME (for example, alexandertechnique.com/nyc or alexandertechnique.com/london) your total hosting cost will be $60/year.
 Whichever option you choose, Imogen and Robert Rickover will take care of all the technical details, including helping you select and register a domain name.

 A few tips for making sure your site draws potential students:

 Be sure the phrases "Alexander Technique" and "Your City" or "Your Region" are in close proximity to each other at or near the top of your homepage.
 If you live in a large city like New York or London, be sure to include a reference to the part of the city where you teach.
 It's likely that about a third or more of your visitors will be typing those phrases into Google and other search engines.

 Being listed on your website has been so terrific.
 I have a large increase in inquiries and students due to this.
 I need to quickly finish my first group of Teacher trainees so we can refer folks to them!
 So grateful for your understanding of AT and expertise in this field of technology. - Nancy Romita, Director of the ATMidAtlantic Teacher Training Apprenticeship in Baltimore.

 I get 10 times more visits to my site from The Complete Guide than from any other listing.
 Adolfo Santamaria, teacher of the Alexander Technique in Los Angeles.